-The summer in Emilia Romagna once again this year will move along to the notes of music with great concerts, festivals, international shows and big stars, in castles and evocative locations, in courtyards and churches, in historic town squares or along the big Po River up to Ferrara and along the Riviera.
+Summer in Emilia Romagna will once again this year be accompanied by musical notes with a great range of concerts, festivals, international showcases and great musicians, in castles and hidden corners, in courtyards and churches, in historic town squares or along the big Po River up to Ferrara and along the Riviera.

 What not to miss